milearn/ga-label/README.md

 # Create a JavaScript Action

-Use this template to bootstrap the creation of a JavaScript action.:rocket:

 This template includes tests, linting, a validation workflow, publishing, and versioning guidance.

 If you are new, there's also a simpler introduction.
 See the [Hello World JavaScript Action](https://github.com/actions/hello-world-javascript-action)